Minyus/causallift/README.md

             Refer to https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html

-### What was the tested environment for CausalLift?
+### What was the tested environment of CausalLift?

 - Google Colab (Python 3.6.7)